Everest Base Camp Trek - 14 days

 These are some of the following options available:

-You can rent or buy a portable Wi-Fi device in Kathmandu.
-This device provides internet access for multiple devices and can be a convenient option for groups.
+- Pocket Wi-Fi Rentals: You can rent or buy a portable Wi-Fi device in Kathmandu.
+This device provides internet access for multiple devices.

 Extra Expenses for Everest Base Camp Trek

-With the trek cost of the entrie trip including the tips, it is recommended to carry extra cash for purchasing essential snacks and beverages.
-Depending on your choice and preferences, having a flexible budget is required to buy souvenirs or post-trek celebrations.
+However, excluding the tips, we advise you to carry some extra cash for the purchase of essential items such as snacks and drinks.
+Depending on your choice and preferences, basic to have a flexible budget to purchase souvenirs or to have some celebrations after trekking.

 For a 14-day Everest Base Camp (EBC) trek, you’ll need to pack efficiently to stay comfortable and prepared for the range of weather and trail conditions.
 Here’s a list of essential items: